gchq/sleeper/docs/design.md

 #### Snapshots & cleanup

 To keep queries of the state store fast, we take regular snapshots of the state, and delete old transactions and snapshots that are no longer needed.
 This keeps the number of transactions in the DynamoDB table manageable.

 This process is triggered on a schedule, one for each operation.
 Each schedule invokes a trigger lambda, which distributes the work as a separate SQS message for each Sleeper table.
 Each operation is deployed as a separate lambda, each with its own trigger setup that invokes an instance of the lambda for each Sleeper table.

+The following diagram also includes two separate DynamoDB tables for snapshot metadata.
+The latest snapshots table is used when reading the Sleeper table state.
+The all snapshots table is used by the transaction follower, in case it is out of date with the head of the transaction log, and it is used to find old snapshots that can be deleted.

 ![Transaction log snapshots and cleanup diagram](design/transaction-log-state-store-snapshots.png)